akka/akka-http/docs/src/main/paradox/client-side/http2.md

 For HTTP/2 connections the responses are not guaranteed to arrive in the same order that the requests were emitted to the server, for example a request with a quickly available response may outrun a previous request that the server is slower to respond to.
-For HTTP/2 it is therefore often important to have a way to correlate the response with what request it was made for.
+For HTTP/2 it is therefore important to have a way to correlate the response with the request it was made for.
 This can be achieved through a @apidoc[RequestResponseAssociation] set on the request, Akka HTTP will pass such association objects on to the response.